 The University has five libraries, housing a total of 2.6 million books, journals and reports.
 The Hartley Library, on the main Highfield Campus and the Health Services Library at Southampton General Hospital provide state-of-the-art learning centres, with high-speed internet access, network points for laptops and language study areas.
 The Assistive Technology Centre provides specialist services for users with disabilities including computers with extra software in all libraries.

 Our campuses and halls of residence boast around 1,700 computer workstations.
-Rooms dedicated for student use offer printers, scanners, CD/DVD writers and an extensive range of other hardware.
-General and course-specific software packages are available, including software for e-learning, and specialist software to support the Assistive Technology Service.
+Rooms dedicated for student use offer printers, scanners, CD/DVD writers and an extensive range of general and course-specific software packages.
+E-learning resources are available through the virtual learning environment and Wi-Fi is available on campus and in halls.
+Virtual access to your University files and applications is available on your own device.
+Students with a disability or specific learning difficulty are able to access an additional technology suite.

-Medicine's website provides a learning platform which allows you to access lecture and seminar notes, e-learning resources, research information and news from academic staff.
-Wired and wireless high-speed internet connections are provided in many campus locations, along with access to University central services off campus.
+Medicine's virtual learning environment allows you to access lecture and seminar notes, e-learning and training resources, research information and news from academic staff.
+Postgraduate research students are provided with either a desktop or laptop computer to support their studies throughout the duration of their degree.

 iSolutions provides and supports the University's ICT (information communications technology) and virtual learning infrastructure.
-Specialist staff support a full range of services, and computer-based training is available to all students.
+Specialist staff support a full range of services, and unlimited and free access to literally thousands of online courses is available to all students through Lynda.com.

 Centre for Language Study

-Our Centre for Language Study, based at the Avenue Campus, offers resources and language courses for all University members, and is an official International English Language Testing Service (IELTS) centre.
-There are nearly 20 languages on offer (including English for international students) whether you want to study as part of your degree, on a part-time evening course or in a lunchtime taster session.
+Our Centre for Language Study, based at the Avenue Campus, offers resources and language courses for all University members, and is an approved International English Language Testing Service (IELTS) centre.
+The Centre offers courses in a large number of languages, including Arabic, Chinese and Japanese and English as a foreign language, which can be studied either as a component of your degree, as an evening course or as a lunchtime taster session.